wangbowen1024/incubator-seatunnel/docs/en/developement/FAQ.md

 Scala, maven, sbt, gradle, whatever you want.
 This is also the way we recommend developers to develop plugins.

-**FAQ 23.** Import project, compiler has exception "class not found `org.apache.seatunnel.shade.com.typesafe.config.Config`"
+**FAQ 23.** Import project, compiler has exception "class not found `com.typesafe.config.Config`"

 Run `mvn install` first.

-Because in the `seatunnel-config/seatunnel-config-base` subproject, package `com.typesafe.config` has been relocated to `org.apache.seatunnel.shade.com.typesafe.config` and install to maven local repository in subproject `seatunnel-config/seatunnel-config-shade` .
+Because in the `seatunnel-config/seatunnel-config-base` subproject, package `com.typesafe.config` has been relocated to `com.typesafe.config` and install to maven local repository in subproject `seatunnel-config/seatunnel-config-shade` .